Nocksoft/Author-Box-by-Nocksoft/readme.txt

 == Changelog ==

 = 1.x.x =
-* Fixed a bug that may caused local avatars do not work properly in some themes like Blocksy
+* Fixed a bug that may caused local avatars do not work properly in some cases
 * Fixed a PHP error while saving user specific settings
 * General settings page separated in tabs
 * Added option to inherit font from theme